3.7 Admins

 3.7.2 Create a new admin

-Admin accounts are typically created by platform owners or other authorized admins.
+Admins are typically invited to the platform by platform owners or other authorized admins.

 To add a new admin:

-- Go to the Admins section in the left-hand menu.
+- Go to the Admins section in the sidebar.

-- Click the green "Create New Admin" button in the top-right corner.
+- Click the green Invite Admin button in the top right corner of the screen.

-Once created, the new admin will appear in the list with the "Active" status and will be able to log into the admin panel using the provided credentials.
+Once created, the new admin will appear in the list with the Invited status and will be able to log into the admin panel using the link provided to their email.

 3.7.3 Admin Detailed View